-Workshop fees, whether in-person or hybrid, are typically $350/$300 student or the USD equivalent for the 2-day training and $500 /$450 student for the 3-day training.
+Workshop fees are typically $300 student/BIPOC, $350 midwife, or $400 MD (or USD equivalent).
 If you live outside the US & Canada, we will work to make our workshop affordable in your local economy.
 We are also willing to pursue grant funding to support workshops in economically disadvantaged areas.

 We can also bring the workshop to your organization or institution for a flat fee.
 Please inquire as rates vary by location.

 We require 12 registrations to hold a hybrid workshop within continental North America or Europe.
 Other locations require 15 people minimum to compensate for higher travel expenses.